 He would have been celebrating his 64th birthday today, but it’s 21 that seems to be the recurring number in my history with Prince Rodgers Nelson.

-21 seems to be the recurring number in my history with Prince.
-The only time I briefly ‘met’ him was outside the American Embassy in London on 21 March 1995.
+Take the time he and I briefly ‘met’, outside the American Embassy in London on 21 March 1995.

 Prince (for it was he) had a little visa problem at the American Embassy in Grosvenor Square, and delighted in not saying Hello as I was walking past.
 That didn’t stop me shoving a copy of Crankin’ Out, a David Bowie magazine I was publishing at the time, in his hands.
 They were tiny.

-The third time was when I took Mike, my then partner, to see the diminutive one’s Piano & A Microphone solo tour de force when it stopped by the purple-lit-especially-for-the-occasion Sydney Opera House on 21 February last year.
+The third time was when I took Mike, my then partner, to see the diminutive one’s Piano & A Microphone solo tour de force when it stopped by the purple-lit-especially-for-the-occasion Sydney Opera House on 21 February 2016.

 It was so telling in this multimedia spectacle age how just real talent shone through a stage show that was one man, one instrument, a couple of lights and a few candles wafting in lavender smoke could be all that was needed to create a magical and electrically charged concert.